 - Send a letter home to families introducing the purpose of the Kindergarten Readiness Snapshot initiative and developmental screenings.
-The resources available on the https://agesandstages.com/ks site include template letters and a message from KSDE Commissioner Dr. Randy Watson. - Promote the initiative, activities and resources using other school communications channels (website, social media, etc.). - Hosting a Kindergarten Readiness event (either during the day, evening or weekend) to invite families to visit the school building and complete the questionnaires. - This might include other activities to support the transition into kindergarten, like touring classrooms and meeting teachers. - Schools might set up a series of stations with materials and staff to assist families in completing each item of the questionnaire. - Schools might incorporate screenings provided by other partners (like health or dental screenings) into this event. - High School Family & Consumer Science students might provide fun activities for young students while parents complete ASQ:SE-2.
+The resources available on the https://agesandstages.com/ks site include template letters and a message from KSDE Commissioner Dr. Randy Watson. - Promote the initiative, activities and resources using other school communications channels (website, social media, etc.). - Host a Kindergarten Readiness event (either during the day, evening or weekend) to invite families to visit the school building and complete the questionnaires.

+- This might include other activities to support the transition into kindergarten, like touring classrooms and meeting teachers. - Schools might set up a series of stations with materials and staff to assist families in completing each item of the questionnaire. - Schools might incorporate screenings provided by other partners (like health or dental screenings) into this event. - High School Family & Consumer Science students might provide fun activities for young students while parents complete ASQ:SE-2.
 Preschool teaching staff might be friendly faces to help support students in this transition.
 Parents or caregivers who recently had a child attend kindergarten, or current kindergarteners and early elementary students, may be able to share experiences and connect with peers. - Use ASQ Online for an in-person event so that parents and caregivers can receive the results right when they finish completing the tool.
 One week later, discuss the results at one-on-one family meetings prior to the start of school. - Follow up individually with families who are unable to attend this event.
-Provide the online URL or paper questionnaire for completion, and then offer to schedule either an appointment at the school building or a home visit. - Engage with other partners in the community who may be using ASQ (for example, parent educators, health providers and other early childhood care and education providers) and encourage them to provide a paper copy of the completed questionnaire to family members. - Host a Parent Data Night with private time to discuss the results and share resources or learning activities. - Share the ASQ Learning Activities with families during follow-up. - Maximize opportunities to use ASQ in serving children birth through kindergarten entry, so that families are familiar with the tool prior to completing it for the Kindergarten Readiness Snapshot.

-- Allow time for teachers review data in professional learning communities (PLCs), and use the data as a district to determine which classrooms will receive additional support (for example, paraprofessionals) and plan professional development.
-A community might use this data with partners to inform parent education and early childhood programming. - For more ideas related to administering ASQ, review the article: 6 tips for stress-free fall screenings or the video ASQ - Kindergarten: Gathering and Sharing Data on the Kansas Teaching and Leading Project website.
-If you have other ideas you'd like to share with your peers, please email them to Stacy Clarke: kansasicc@ksde.org.
-You might also review the transition into kindergarten resources posted to the Kansas Children's Cabinet and Trust Fund Kindergarten Readiness/Transitions webpage.
+Provide the online URL or paper questionnaire for completion, and then offer to schedule either an appointment at the school building or a home visit. - Engage with other partners in the community who may be using ASQ (for example, parent educators, health providers and other early childhood care and education providers) and encourage them to provide a paper copy of the completed questionnaire to family members. - Host a Parent Data Night with private time to discuss the results and share resources or learning activities. - Share the ASQ Learning Activities with families during follow-up. - Maximize opportunities to use ASQ in serving children birth through kindergarten entry, so that families are familiar with the tool prior to completing it for the Kindergarten Readiness Snapshot. - Allow time for teachers review data in professional learning communities (PLCs), and use the data as a district to determine which classrooms will receive additional support (for example, paraprofessionals) and plan professional development.
+A community might use this data with partners to inform parent education and early childhood programming. - For more ideas related to administering ASQ, review the article: 6 tips for stress-free fall screenings or the video ASQ Kindergarten: Gathering and Sharing Data on the Kansas Teaching and Leading Project website.
+If you have other ideas you'd like to share with your peers, please email them to Stacy Clarke: Stacy.Clarke@ksde.gov.